 Flash that Smile

-Sometimes it runs in the family, or it’s a side-effect that comes with a medication, other times it’s a bad habit like drinking soda every day or smoking cigarettes.
+Sometimes it runs in the family, or it’s a side-effect that comes with the medication, other times it’s a bad habit like drinking soda every day or smoking cigarettes.
 There’s plenty of ways to brighten your teeth in time for all of those holiday parties coming up in December.
 Try these methods to lighten your pearly whites,

 • Toothpaste.
-There are several different types and brands of toothpastes that have whitening ingredients to slowly and safely lighten your teeth.
+There are several different types and brands of toothpaste that have whitening ingredients to slowly and safely lighten your teeth.
 The difference is noticeable over a span of time that is usually noted on the packaging.
 Try brands like Rembrandt and Sensodyne.

 • Reduce your coffee, soda, and tea intake.

 • Remember to brush well afterwards to prevent the stains from setting in the enamel.